ituob/itu-ob-editor/README.md

 * `sse/` directory contains static site editor framework foundation.

-  This is the only directory not specific to ITU OB..
+  This is the only directory not specific to ITU OB.

   Within it, modules are organized by functionality.
   Each module may contain `renderer` and/or `main` submodules;